The Delltones: 1978–1983: Reformation

-1984-1987 : Revival
+1984–1987 : Revival

 1984 kicked off with the rock 'n roll revival album Bop Til Ya Drop.
 It featured a garish pink and green jacket, designed by renowned artist Martin Sharp, who had also designed album covers for Cream.
 It went gold almost immediately, and was number 2 on the Kent Music Report Albums Chart in Sydney.
 It peaked at number 20 on the Australian Kent Music Report Albums Chart.

 This coincided with a film clip for the single "Get A Job", directed by Yahoo Serious, who then cast Peewee for the role as his Dad in the film Young Einstein.
-The Delltones then played at Moomba, the Adelaide Festival of Arts and the AFI Awards, plus appearing on the Australian television soap opera A Country Practice.
+The Delltones then played at Moomba, the Adelaide Festival of Arts and the AFI Awards, and appeared on the Australian television soap opera A Country Practice.

 The release of the Tickled Pink album followed.
 It was recorded and mixed at Alberts Studio, produced by Bruce Brown and Russell Dunlop, the co-writers and producers of the number 1 hit "Space Invaders".

 With their single "Papa Oom Mow Mow" at number 1, and Tickled Pink high on the charts, they went on to record the live album Out in the Open, in front of a record 28,000 people at the Toowoomba Showgrounds.
 The album failed to register on the national charts.

 All These Things And More, a Christmas EP, was the last recording with Danny Mayers before he left to pursue his own career.
 He was later replaced by Nevin McLean in 1985.
-The group now consisted of five members including: Nevin McLean (vocals), Alan Freeman (tenor vocals/bass), Merv Dick (alto vocals/drums), Woody Finlayson (baritone vocals/guitar),and Wilson (bass vocals).
+The group now consisted of five members including: Nevin McLean (vocals), Alan Freeman (tenor vocals/bass), Merv Dick (alto vocals/drums), Woody Finlayson (baritone vocals/guitar), and Wilson (bass vocals).

 By this time The Delltones were in a revival, with regular appearances on television shows such as Hey Hey It's Saturday, The Mike Walsh Show, Donnie Sutherland's Sounds, The Midday Show and many more.
 The notable exception was Countdown.
 These appearances, along with press exposure, opened the doors to a national touring circuit, of clubs, pubs, theatres, and concert halls with sellout shows.

-The phrase "Keep on raging – to stop the ageing" was adopted by Wilson in the 1980s.